lokhinw/discordbot/README.md

 # discordbot
-> A bot made for Discord that comes with many fun, helpful and cool features and commands!
+> A bot made for Discord that comes with many fun, helpful, and cool features and commands!

 ## Commands
 | Command | Description